gusanthiago/driber/README.md

 <img width="150" src="logo.png" />

 Bot to request a Uber ride through Telegram.
 This bot is just a simulation of a Uber request.
-No real drivers will be requested, but you may see the ride simulation through Uber Trip Simulator (only available for the user who requested the ride).
+No real drivers will be requested, but you may see the ride simulation through Uber Trip Simulator website (only available for the user who requested the ride).

 Developed by:
 Gustavo Santos Thiago